Hindu denominations: Slavic Vedism

-Slavic, Russian, Peterburgian Vedism or simply Vedism are terms used to describe one of the earliest branch of Slavic Native Faith ("Rodnovery")—contemporary indigenous development of Vedic forms of religion in Russia, especially of Saint Petersburg's communities, other Slavic countries, and generally all the post-Soviet states.
-The word "Vedism" comes from the verb "to know" (vedatʼ)—a semantic root which is shared in Slavic and Sanskrit languages alike.
+Slavic, Russian, Peterburgian Vedism, or simply Vedism are terms used to describe one of the earliest branches of Slavic Native Faith ("Rodnovery")—contemporary indigenous development of Vedic forms of religion in Russia, especially of Saint Petersburg's communities, other Slavic countries, and generally all the post-Soviet states.
+The word "Vedism" comes from the verb "to know" (vedat)—a semantic root which is shared in Slavic and Sanskrit languages alike.

 Slavic Vedism involves the worship of Vedic gods, characterised by its use of indigenous Slavic rituals and Slavic names for the deities, distinguishing from other groups which have maintained a stronger bond with modern Hinduism, although Krishnaite groups often identify themselves as "Vedic" too.
 Also some syncretic groups within Slavic Native Faith (Slavic Neopaganism) use the term "Vedism".

 Cross-denominational influences

 Bhakti movement

 The Bhakti movement was a theistic devotional trend that originated in the seventh-century Tamil south India (now parts of Tamil Nadu and Kerala), and spread northwards.
 It swept over east and north India from the fifteenth-century onwards, reaching its zenith between the 15th and 17th century CE.
 The Bhakti movement regionally developed as Hindu denominations around different gods and goddesses, such as Vaishnavism (Vishnu), Shaivism (Shiva), Shaktism (Shakti goddesses), and Smartism.
 The movement was inspired by many poet-saints, who championed a wide range of philosophical positions ranging from theistic dualism of Dvaita to absolute monism of Advaita Vedanta.
 Scriptures of the Bhakti movement include the Bhagavad Gita, Bhagavata Purana and Padma Purana.

-As part of the legacy of the Alvars, five Vaishnava philosophical traditions (sampradayas) has developed at the later stages.
+As part of the legacy of the Alvars, five Vaishnava philosophical traditions (sampradayas) have developed at the later stages.